OpenEarable/open-earable/README.md

 ### edge-ml

-Open Earable is seamlessly integrated with [edge-ml.org](https://edge-ml.org/), an open-source and browser-based toolchain for machine learning on microcontrollers.
+OpenEarable is seamlessly integrated with [edge-ml.org](https://edge-ml.org/), an open-source and browser-based toolchain for machine learning on microcontrollers.

 ### BLE Specification